thunder033/wayfinder/projects/interview-posts-grid/README.md

 # Item Selector

-This app is a project in an existing NX monorepo, developed on a feature branch.
-This choice was to leverage the many hours already invested in configuring the toolchain:
-- NX
-- Angular/NgRx
-- Vitest (recently migrated from Jest)
-- ESLint + Prettier

-Development done on Windows + WSL, so there's a possibility of unknown issues on Mac.

 ## Setup

 This project is currently built with **Node 22**/NPM 10.9:

 > npm i

+Development done on Windows + WSL, so there's a possibility of unknown issues on Mac.
+As noted below, this app is also part of an existing monorepo.

 ## Running the app